 There’s no better place to start your Edinburgh weekend than the Royal Mile.
-This thoroughfare stretches between the royal castle and palace buildings and is named for its length, which is equal to a ‘Scots mile’ - a measurement slightly longer than an English mile which hasn’t been used since the 18th century.
+This famous thoroughfare stretches between the royal castle and palace buildings and is named (obviously) for its length, which is equal to a ‘Scots mile’ - an ancient measurement slightly longer than an English mile.

-Begin your day at Edinburgh Castle before the crowds arrive.
-This attraction is extremely popular, so it’s best to pre-book your tickets online at least one day ahead then arrive at the castle before it opens at 9:30AM.
-This will save time lining up for tickets and will save a few pounds on entrance fees!
-Once inside the castle, head straight for the Crown Jewels then stop in at the Royal Apartments and the Great Hall.
+To make the most of Edinburgh Castle, get there early before the crowds arrive.
+The castle is extremely popular, so it’s best to pre-book your tickets online at least one day ahead then arrive at the castle before it opens at 9:30AM.
+This saves time lining up for tickets as well as a few £s on entrance fees!
+Once inside the castle, head straight for the Crown Jewels and stop in at the Royal Apartments and the Great Hall.

-Next, do some exploring along the Royal Mile and surrounding streets.
-Harry Potter fanatics will love this area - take a walk down the picturesque Victoria Street which was the inspiration for Diagon Alley, and get lunch at The Elephant House cafe to see where JK Rowling spent time writing her books.
+Next, head back along the Royal Mile and surrounding streets.
+Harry Potter fanatics will love this area - take a walk down the picturesque Victoria Street (which was the inspiration for Diagon Alley), and get lunch at The Elephant House cafe to see where JK Rowling spent time writing her books.

 In the afternoon, head over to Dean Village for what is possibly the most adorable area of Edinburgh.
 This former grain milling village follows the Water of Leith and has buildings that date back to the 12th century.
 As you walk along the rivulet, you’ll find super cute bridges, cobblestone alleys, and colourful houses that look like something out of a fairytale.